-Fresh off an overlanding trip south of the border, when we got back to SoCal Yolo and I had the urge for more of those unique Baja flavors.
-We had fallen in love with the area’s colorful culture – the ingredients in local foods reflect such a rich history, from the citrusy spice of perfectly seared carne asada to the salty zing and crumbly texture of queso Cotija.
+Fresh off an overlanding trip south of the border, we had the urge for more of those unique Baja flavors.
+Yolo and I fell in love with the area’s colorful culture.
+The ingredients in local foods reflect such a rich history, from the citrusy spice of perfectly seared carne asada to the salty zing and crumbly texture of queso Cotija.
 It is the Old West, intermingling with laid-back, beachside surf culture.

 As we move around and explore new places, putting mile after unmarked mile under the tires, we draw inspiration from our surroundings for our meals.
-And we prepare most of them over a campfire, using multipurpose tools that suit our mobile lifestyle, along with locally sourced ingredients.
+We prepare most of them over a campfire, using multipurpose tools that suit our mobile lifestyle, along with locally sourced ingredients.

 In this case, I couldn’t stop thinking about the street tacos we had enjoyed in Baja California, but I was also craving pizza.
 Tacos and pizza aren’t really so far apart, after all.
 They’re both finger foods, made simply and with similar ingredients, and when you fold a slice of pizza to eat it – you basically create a taco.